kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.8/kosli_attest_sonar.md

 ## Synopsis

 Report a sonarcloud or sonarqube attestation to an artifact or a trail in a Kosli flow.
-Retrieves the latest scan results for the given project key from SonarCloud or SonarQube (if a SonarQube server URL is given).
-The results are parsed to find the status of the project's quality gate which is used to determine the attestation's compliance status.

 The attestation can be bound to a trail using the trail name.